-- Welcome parents into school, and facilitate their engagement with the school community. - Communicate with, and involve parents in, their children's learning. - Promote a multi-cultural understanding in school.
+- Welcome parents into school and facilitate their engagement with the school community.
+For example, whole school family picnics. - Communicate with, and involve parents in, their children's learning.
+For example, a parent workshop programme. - Promote a multi-cultural understanding in school.
+For example, inviting parents into school to share information and items relating to cultural celebrations.